RamsesPH/Breakout_Game/README.md

 # Breakout_Game
-# this is my initial version of the BreakOut game
+# This is my initial version of the BreakOut game